shoeffner/mthesis/src/gaze_library.md

 detailed instructions on how to build and use it.
 The level of detail for the instructions is very high to also give people without a strong background in software development enough information to compile and run it.
-Because Gaze is +FOSS, this should enable many interested researchers to reproduce the results presented in @chap:results-evaluations-and-comparisons.
+Because \Gaze{} is +FOSS, this should enable many interested researchers to reproduce the results presented in @chap:results-evaluations-and-comparisons.
-Or they can try out other methods by using their own configurations and implementations, leveraging Gaze's modular architecture and extendability.
+Or they can try out other methods by using their own configurations and implementations, leveraging \Gaze{}'s modular architecture and extendability.

-## Features of Gaze
+## Features of \Gaze{}

-Gaze provides a flexible data pipeline consisting of multiple pre-defined steps.
-It is possible to add custom steps by altering Gaze's source code in very few places, as is explained in @sec:writing-a-custom-pipeline-step.
-Additionally Gaze features a debug +GUI, which visualizes each pipeline step individually.
+\Gaze{} provides a flexible data pipeline consisting of multiple pre-defined steps.
+It is possible to add custom steps by altering \Gaze{}'s source code in very few places, as is explained in @sec:writing-a-custom-pipeline-step.
+Additionally \Gaze{}
+features a debug +GUI, which visualizes each pipeline step individually.
 Once implemented, the gaze tracker, the pipeline and the pipeline steps can be configured using a +YAML file, `gaze.yaml`.
 The library works best with the camera sensor being in the same plane as the screen surface, thus built-in webcams are recommended.
-This is because currently the configuration for the camera position assumes only offsets along and across the screen, the orientation and depth can not be changed.
-Gaze can process live webcam streams, video files, and images.
+This is because currently the configuration for the camera position assumes only offsets along and across the screen, the orientation and depth can not be changed. \Gaze{} can process live webcam streams, video files, and images.
 The gaze tracker reliably tracks a subject's face and eyes, detects pupils, estimates the head orientation, and also estimates the distance between camera and subject.
-From these measured and estimated information, Gaze calculates an approximate gaze point.
+From these measured and estimated information, \Gaze{} calculates an approximate gaze point.
-Gaze has been developed using macOS High Sierra, but also builds on Ubuntu 14.04 LTS.
+\Gaze{} has been developed using macOS High Sierra, but also builds on Ubuntu 14.04 LTS.

 ## Free and open-source software

-Gaze is +FOSS, its source code can be found on [GitHub](https://github.com/shoeffner/gaze).
+\Gaze{} is +FOSS, its source code can be found on [GitHub](https://github.com/shoeffner/gaze).
 That means it is publicly available and the source code and software can be modified and redistributed without any limitations.
 It is released under the MIT License, which is open and permissive: It allows